Harvard Plate Stacks: Damons

 Starting in 1961, the Harvard College Observatory would undertake its last multidecade analogue photographic survey of the night sky.
-First starting at Harvard's Oak Ridge Observatory in Harvard, MA, then moving to Boyden in South Africa and later Mt.
-John in New Zealand, and Cerro Tololo would be the site of three "patrol camera" which were 13.9 in telescope that systematically photographed the night sky using three filters (red, yellow, blue) concurrently.
+First starting at Harvard's Oak Ridge Observatory in Harvard, MA, then moving to Boyden in South Africa, and later Mt.
+John in New Zealand, and Cerro Tololo would be the site of three "patrol cameras" which were 13.9 in telescope that systematically photographed the night sky using three filters (red, yellow, blue) concurrently.
 This would result in the creation of 12,374 glass plate negatives covering the entire sky from 1961 to 1990.
 Though these 8 x 10 plates capture a wide field of view, the advances in dry plate photography allowed for the capturing of the faintest objects captured on plates in the collection.

 Subsequent additions

 In addition to the plates and different campaigns made by the Harvard College Observatory, there are other smaller but important additions to the collection of materials made by other departments at the Center for Astrophysics or other observatories.

 The Meteor Department at the Center for Astrophysics was first a part of the Harvard College Observatory but when Fred Whipple was named director of the Smithsonian Astrophysical Observatory, he moved the department over to the Smithsonian so it could continue under his leadership.
 This group would create thousands of glass plate negatives as well as film exposures of the night sky, ranging in scale and scope over time.
 Before this department transitioned into its current iteration as the Minor Planet Center, its analogue holdings were transferred over to the Harvard Plate Stacks.
 This would be the most significant addition to the collection in its history, numbering near 100,000 items.
 During the physical reorganization of the collection space, as well as the priorities put onto the collection during the DASCH Project, the lion's share of these materials were deposited at PARI.
 Until both institutions complete an inventory of the collections they hold, the number of surviving items is unknown.

 Also in relation to the DASCH Project, the Space Telescope Science Institute transferred its holdings of various later analogue sky surveys that were digitized as part of the Digitized Sky Survey.
 These include the National Geographic Society – Palomar Observatory Sky Survey, European Southern Observatory SRO Sky Surveys, and the UK Schmidt Telescope Southern Survey.
 As of 2025, these plates are being scanned by the DASCH scanner, though at a slower rate.